- How to Make Sense of Salary Transparency - February 19, 2025

 There are many questions about when to capitalize race.
-We looked up the top questions people ask via Google (thanks, ahrefs!).
+So, we looked up the top questions people ask via Google (thanks, ahrefs!).
 If you think the answer is easy (either yes or no to all), read on.
 There’s more nuance to this.

-Here are the top 7 questions people Googled about capitalizing race.
+Here are the top 7+ questions people Google about when to capitalize race.

 Is Black capitalized?